andrepearce/simple-nfs-server/README.md

 # simple-nfs-server

-This repository contains anisble roles and a playbook that will provision a basic NFS server to localhost, with a firewall in front.
+This repository contains anisble roles and a playbook that will provision a basic NFS server, with a firewall in front.

 ## Pre-requisites